-Applicant consortium must fill in the Annex to the budget for their Full Proposal to specify their contribution types (e.g., IKOP, non-EU IKOP, FC, IKAA) and to verify if their (full) proposal reaches the eligibility threshold of 45% industry contribution.
+Applicant consortiums must fill in the Annex to the budget and type of participants for their Full Proposal to specify their contribution types (e.g., IKOP, non-EU IKOP, FC, IKAA) and to verify if their (full) proposal reaches the eligibility threshold of 45% industry contribution.

-Annex to the budget for full proposal can be found on the IHI JU website and in the EU Funding & Tenders Portal (IHI JU dedicated Call area).
+All relevant annexes for preparing and submitting a proposal can be found on the IHI JU website and in the submission environment of the Funding & Tenders Portal.